History of the Carolina Panthers: 2022 season

 The Panthers started the offseason firing three assistant coaches, including two hired by Ron Rivera.
 Carolina brought in Ben McAdoo, formerly the Giants head coach, to be their new offensive coordinator.
-The team drafted well, selecting offensive lineman Ikem Ekwonu with the 6th overall pick and QB Matt Corral in the third round, among others.
-Before the start of the season, the team signed former Browns QB Baker Mayfield.
+The team drafted well, selecting offensive lineman Ikem Ekwonu with the 6th overall pick and quarterback Matt Corral in the third round, among others.
+Before the start of the season, the team signed former Browns quarterback Baker Mayfield.
 Mayfield would wind up as the starter due to preseason injuries to Darnold and Corral.

 Carolina started off the season with a loss and it didn't improve much from there.
-The team went 1-4 through their first 5 games with Mayfield and the offense receiving particular criticism.
+The team went 1–4 through their first 5 games with Mayfield and the offense receiving particular criticism.
 A home loss to the 49ers in week 5 proved a low point for both the team and the fan base.
-Rhule was fired the next day, October 10th.
+Rhule was fired the next day, October 10.
 Steve Wilks became the team's interim head coach.
 Defensive coordinator Phil Snow and assistant special teams coach Ed Foley were also let go.

-Under Wilks, the Panthers improved, finishing the season with a 7-10 record.
-Wilks went 6-6 as the interim head coach.
-Mayfield was released during the season as PJ Walker and Darnold both started at QB.
+Under Wilks, the Panthers improved, finishing the season with a 7–10 record.
+Wilks went 6–6 as the interim head coach.
+Mayfield was released during the season as PJ Walker and Darnold both started at quarterback.
 Brian Burns was also named to his second Pro Bowl with several other players named as alternates.

-Frank Reich era: 2023–present
+Frank Reich era: 2023–Nov 27, 2023

 The Panthers held another coaching search during the 2022 offseason.
 On January 26, the team announced the hiring of former Colts head coach Frank Reich as the sixth head coach in team history.
-Reich is the first offensive-minded coach ever hired by the Panthers and served as the Panthers first starting quarterback in 1995.
+Reich is the first offensive-minded coach hired by the Panthers and served as the Panthers first starting quarterback in 1995.

+2023 season

+Reich assembled his staff during the offseason.
+The Panthers acquired the first overall pick in the NFL draft from the Bears via trade, which they used to select quarterback Bryce Young.
+They also picked up wide receiver Adam Thielen, running back Miles Sanders, cornerback Von Bell and others in free agency.

+The Panthers had their worst 0–6 start for the first time since 1998 and after a 1–10 record to start their season after their loss to the Tennessee Titans, head coach Frank Reich was fired as a result.
+Special teams coordinator Chris Tabor took over for the remainder of the season.
+Reich's firing marks the third firing of a head coach in five years and the second firing in two years for the franchise.
+The Panthers would later finish with a worst 2–15 record in the NFL.

+Dave Canales era: 2024–present

+On January 25, 2024, the Panthers hired Seahawks Quarterbacks coach and Buccaneers Offensive Coordinator Dave Canales as their new head coach.